Ayase-252/coursera-angularjs/README.md

-# cousera-angularjs
+# coursera-angularjs
-solution repo of SPA with AngularJS in corsera
+solution repo of SPA with AngularJS in coursera